sowcow/blog/content/posts/otto-e-mezzo.md

 Overall very enjoyable especially before it gets into "complex" matters.
 Then it gets into something-else but also unique in it's own way.

-I'd guess that the eight is females around him and relatives.
+I'd guess that the eight is females around him
 And the half is himself.
+Not sure about relatives yet they possibly are like a proxy or even casual to some extent.